ChannelWeave Blog

-Learn why running your workflows in a Sandbox environment is crucial for accurate disaster recovery planning.
+A sandbox environment is crucial for accurate disaster recovery planning.
 Reduce risk, validate processes, and simulate real-world failures safely.

 Modern ecommerce operations rely on complex, interconnected systems: inventory sync, order flows, channel integrations, API connections, automation, and workflow triggers.
 With so many moving pieces, preparing for disaster recovery is not optional — it’s a strategic necessity.
 But how do you test how your system behaves under stress without risking live orders, real customers, and actual revenue?